solidev/spritizer/README.md

 rasterize the svg files not recognized by oksvg.
 You can choose to always use inkscape using the `--inkscape` flag.

-`--resize WIDTH` argument force all images to be resized (upscaled or downscaled) to `WIDTH` pixels width.
+`--resize HEIGHT` argument force all images with a height greater or requal to `HEIGHT` to be resized to `HEIGHT` pixels height.

 ## Docker

-A docker container containing `inkscape` and `spritizer` is available.
+A docker container containing `inkscape` and `spritizer` is available : https://hub.docker.com/r/jmbarbier/spritizer

 ```bash
 docker run --rm -v ${pwd}:/data jmbarbier/spritizer gen --resize 100 --inkscape /data/input /data/output